UC San Diego Hydrogen Blending Project

 No, but it will be the first in San Diego.

-This UC San Diego-SDG&E real world demonstration project has been modeled after these other successful evaluations and pilot projects.
+This UC San Diego-SDG&E real-world demonstration project has been modeled after these other successful evaluations and pilot projects.
 Further, the data and information gathered from the project will fill important knowledge gaps toward long-range decarbonization efforts.
-Hydrogen blending into California’s natural gas pipeline infrastructure can potentially help accelerate the transition toward the use of clean hydrogen as a fuel and energy storage medium, and help the state meet a number of climate and air quality goals.
-This project builds on the latest search: The Hydrogen Blending Impacts Study commissioned by the California Public Utilities Commission and performed by UC Riverside.
-The study recommends utilities conduct “real world” demonstrations utilizing the actual natural gas infrastructure with 5-20% hydrogen gas blends over extended periods to assess the effect of hydrogen on materials, components, facilities, and equipment through California’s infrastructure.
+Hydrogen blending into California’s natural gas pipeline infrastructure can potentially help accelerate the transition toward the use of clean hydrogen as a fuel and energy storage medium, and help the state meet climate and air quality goals.

-Hydrogen used in this study will be produced onsite via a dedicated, grid-connected electrolyzer (splitting water to produce hydrogen and oxygen).
+Hydrogen used in this study will be produced on site via a dedicated, grid-connected electrolyzer (splitting water to produce hydrogen and oxygen)